Tell Me Lies (film)

-Tell Me Lies is a 1968 British drama film directed and produced by Peter Brook.
-Based on a play by Denis Cannan called US, it stars Mark Jones, Pauline Munro, Eric Allan, and Robert Langdon Lloyd.
-The film was shot in London in the summer of 1967 and starred actors under contract to the Royal Shakespeare Company.
-The film is based on the American involvement in the Vietnam War and was highly controversial at the time of its release.
+Tell Me Lies, also known as Us, is a 1968 British documentary drama film directed and produced by Peter Brook.
+Based on the 1966 play US by Denis Cannan, it stars Mark Jones, Pauline Munro, Eric Allan, and Robert Langdon Lloyd.
+It was shot in London in the summer of 1967 and starred actors under contract to the Royal Shakespeare Company.
+The film looks at reactions to the American involvement in the Vietnam War and was highly controversial at the time of its release.